 The Yorkshire Dales is one of our favourite places in the world.
 Its landscape is so unique and it offers everything from mountain walks, woodland, waterfalls, and more along with idyllic villages.
-We’ve put together a list of the best circular walks in the Yorkshire Dales just for you.
+Not only that but spending time walking in the countryside can benefit you both mentally and physically.
+And, if you’re going to go walking, the Yorkshire Dales has plenty on offer.
+So, we’ve put together some of the best Yorkshire Dales walks to try.

 1. Malham Circular

-There is something mythical about Janet’s Foss too, which is a popular wild swimming spot although we’ve onyl managed. toget up to our knees when we’ve tried it.
+There is something mythical about Janet’s Foss too, which is a popular wild swimming spot although we’ve only managed to get up to our knees when we’ve tried it.
+The walk also takes in Gordale Scar as well as plenty of sheep for the animal lovers out there.

 2. Ingleton Waterfall Trail